 8. Have a coat check and boot storage.

-If you’re ceremony is outdoors and your reception is indoors, this is a must!
-Many guests will likely wear snow boots if standing in the snow and want to change into their dancing shoes once they get inside.
+If you are having guests attend and your ceremony is outdoors, this is a must!
+Many guests will likely wear snow boots if standing in the snow and want to change into more comfortable shoes once they get inside.
 Set up a coat rack and rubber mat for guests to store their outerwear when they enter the reception space.
-This will keep coats and clutter off or your reception space and allow more room for your guests to be comfortable.
+This will keep coats and clutter out or your reception space and allow more room for your guests to be comfortable.

 9. Send your guests off with winter favors.